Bugsydor/Energy-Senior-Project/46-821-4951_Bragg_seniorproject.md

 * To correct for unreliable input data

+* Respond to the contest by June 11

 ## Faculty Request

 I am already working with Brother Brett Amidan on this project.